Siege of Buda (1686): Consequences

 Buda had been under Ottoman rule for a century and a half, and Ottoman rule had not ended by an uprising of the Hungarians themselves, but by the forceful intervention of the Habsburgs.
 This fact was reflected in the post-war arrangements.

 As a consequence of the recapture of Buda from the Turks, as well as the victory in the Battle of Mohács (1687), the Hungarian parliament recognized at Pressburg in November 1687 that the inheritance of the Hungarian crown had passed to the Habsburgs, without the right to object as well as resist.
 In addition, the Hungarian parliament committed itself to crown the Habsburg successor to the throne still during his father's lifetime as king of Hungary.
-Thus on 9 December 1687 Joseph, the nine-year-old son of emperor Leopold, was crowned as a first hereditary king with the Stephanskrone crown.
-Hungary was a hereditary country of the Habsburgs and already in June 1688 the "commission for the mechanism of the Kingdom of Hungary" was now finally created, in order to create in the country of the Stephanskrone a strong monarchistic government.
+Thus on 9 December 1687 Joseph, the nine-year-old son of emperor Leopold, was crowned as a first hereditary king with the Stephanskrone.
+Hungary was a hereditary country of the Habsburgs and already in June 1688 the "commission for the mechanism of the Kingdom of Hungary" was finally created, in order to create in the country of the Stephanskrone a strong monarchistic government.

 Legacy

 Today, a monument in Budapest marks the spot where Spanish troops breached the walls to re-take the city from the Ottomans.
-Another monument honors Catalan soldiers in the Spanish contingent who participated in the siege.
+A plaque honors Catalan soldiers in the Spanish contingent who participated in the siege.